erlang/otp/CONTRIBUTING.md

 * In general, language changes/extensions require an [EEP (Erlang Enhancement Proposal)](https://github.com/erlang/eep) to be written and approved before they can be included in OTP.
-Major changes or new features in ERTS, Kernel, or STDLIB may need an EEP or at least a discussion on the mailing list.
+Major changes or new features in ERTS, Kernel, or STDLIB will need an EEP or at least a discussion on the mailing list.

 ## Before you submit your pull request